developer-portal/content/tech/languages/python/python-installation.md

 $ source project_venv/bin/activate
 ```

-When the virtual environment is activated (you can see it's name in brackets at the beginning of your prompt), you can install modules via `pip install`.
+When the virtual environment is activated (you can see its name in brackets at the beginning of your prompt), you can install modules via `pip install`.

 ```bash
 (project_venv) $ pip install name_of_module